 In 2023, Eastside Projects successfully wrapped-up the city-wide ‘Twelve Tones‘ workshop and recording programme, in collaboration with Susan Philipsz; Station Clock Producer & Lead Composer Andy Ingamells; Artist Composers Simon Duggal; Sarah Farmer; Bobbie-Jane Gardner; Annie Mahtani; PRAM and Producer Esmeralda Conde Ruiz.

 This programme, generously supported by Arts Council England, enabled Station Clock to be co-created with 1092 Birmingham residents who all contributed their voices to the artwork.

 We all had a great time and the children were really excited about the whole project, telling everyone all about it when we returned to school.

 It was lovely to see you all and just wanted to say what a lovely experience.

 Thank you, we both enjoyed it and can’t wait to see the finished project.

 Thank you again for an amazing experience.

-Art is a vital part of our city’s past, present and future and our aim is to commission a new public artwork that can support and expand the idea of a twenty first century city.
+Art is a vital part of our city’s past, present and future.
+Birmingham Big Art Project’ aim is to commission a new public artwork that can support and expand the idea of a twenty first century city.